mpollmeier/scala-repl-pp/README.md

 See [import-instructions.md](shaded-libs/import-instructions.md).

 # Fineprint
-(*) To keep our codebase concise we do use libraries, most importantly the [com.lihaoyi](https://github.com/com-lihaoyi/) stack.
+(*) To keep our codebase concise we do use libraries (mostly from the [com.lihaoyi](https://github.com/com-lihaoyi/) stack).
 We want to ensure that users can freely use their own dependencies without clashing with the `srp` classpath though, so we [copied them into our build](shaded-libs/src/main/scala/replpp/shaded) and [changed the namespace](shaded-libs/import-instructions) to `replpp.shaded`.
-Many thanks to the original authors, also for choosing permissive licenses.
+Many thanks to the original authors for permissive licensing!